Melody-Lisa/Folded-Fairy/readme.md

 ## Future Implementations

-1. After testing through lighthouse in the chrome developer tools, the next version of this website should focus on improving the performance, accessibility and SEO of each page by following suggestions highlighted through these tests.
+1. After testing through lighthouse in the chrome developer tools, the next version of this website should focus on improving the performance highlighted through these tests.

 2. The next step in the creation of this website is to create functionality to the contact form.
 Due to the nature of this project, the html and css elements have been created with minimal javascript and back-end functionality.